DavesCodeMusings/BH1750-MicroPython/README.md

 What's been done above is to take the original program and rearrange the constants and program logic into class variables and methods.
 Most notably, the sending of Power On and Measurement commands has been placed inside a method called `measure()`, while the reading of the resulting Lux measurement is in the method called `illumination()`

-The names of the methods were insprired by the naming of [MicroPython DHT22](https://docs.micropython.org/en/latest/esp32/quickref.html#dht-driver) methods.
+> The names of the methods were insprired by the naming of [MicroPython DHT22](https://docs.micropython.org/en/latest/esp32/quickref.html#dht-driver) methods.
 But rather than temperature and humidity, we have only illumination.

-But what's missing inside the class is any reference to the `sleep_ms(180)`.
+But what's missing inside the class shown above is any reference to the `sleep_ms(180)`.
 We know it's required from reading the BH1750 datasheet.
 So why is it missing?

 The answer to that is for flexibility.
 Calling `sleep_ms(180)` will cause the program to do nothing for 180 mS. Okay, so what?

 Imagine the BH1750 is attached to a microcontroller that uses Bluetooth Low Energy (BLE) to communicate its Lux readings.
-MicroPython Bluetooth is asynchronous.
+MicroPython's Bluetooth (aioble) module is asynchronous.
 Doing nothing for 180 mS isn't really compatible with asynchronous program execution.

 By splitting the sending of commands from the reading of results, and pulling the sleep_ms function out from the middle of it, we're giving the user a choice.
 You can call `time.sleep_ms()` and do nothing for 180 mS, or you can `await asyncio.sleep_ms()` and let another async task execute while you wait.
-And just to make things easier, there's a class variable MEASUREMENT_TIME_mS that removes the burden of remembering just how many milliseconds to wait.
+And just to make things easier, there's a class variable called MEASUREMENT_TIME_mS that removes the burden of remembering just how many milliseconds to wait.

-In other changes, we've also moved the setup of the I2C bus outside of the class and into the `demo()` subroutine.
-This facilitates the idea of possibley having multiple BH1750 sensors attached to a single microcontroller.
+In other changes, we've also moved the setup of the I2C bus outside of the class and into a `demo()` subroutine.
+This facilitates the idea of possibly having multiple BH1750 sensors attached to a single microcontroller.

 Finally, we make the `demo()` subroutine's execution conditional upon whether the file is executed outright or imported as a module.
 If it's imported, the demo is skipped.
 So we get the flexibility of running it standalone, without having to code up a `main.py` or similar, but we can also use it as a module without any changes to the code.

 ## Next Steps
 The goal of creating my own I2C device driver has been realized.
-Now, my plan is to combine this with my [BTHome-MicroPython](https://github.com/DavesCodeMusings/BTHome-MicroPython) project and construct a Bluetooth Low Energy (BLE) beacon that sends ambient light levels to my Home Assistant automation system.
+Now, my plan is to combine this with my [BTHome-MicroPython](https://github.com/DavesCodeMusings/BTHome-MicroPython) project and construct a Bluetooth Low Energy (BLE) beacon that sends ambient light levels to my Home Assistant automation home system.

 If you made it this far, I hope you got some useful information out of it.